unc-csxl/csxl.unc.edu/docs/sqlalchemy/introduction.md

 Now, the database is connected to the rest of the application!

-This series of tutorials is dedicated to helping you become familiarized with SQLAlchem

-This tutorial will get you familiarized with SQLAlchemy and how it is used in the CSXL Application.
+This series of tutorials is dedicated to helping you become familiarized with SQLAlchemy and how it is used in the CSXL Application.

 ## Table of Contents